Our Adult Learning centres are COVID-19 secure

 Please take a moment to read the following important information before you visit.

-Enrolments – Do I need to enrol before the course starts?
+Enrolments, do I need to enrol before the course starts?

-Payments – Can I pay using cash or cheque?
+Payments, can I pay using cash or cheque?

-Social Distancing – What measures are in place?
+Social distancing, what measures are in place?

-Enhanced Cleaning – What measures are in place?
+Enhanced Cleaning, what measures are in place?

-Hygiene – What measures are in place?
+Hygiene, what measures are in place?

 All visitors must sanitise their hands when they come into the building and regularly during their visit.
 Additional hand sanitiser stations have been positioned at key areas throughout the centre.

-Arrival – What do I do when I arrive at a centre?
+Arrival, what do I do when I arrive at a centre?

-Visitors – What signing in process is required?
+Visitors, what signing in process is required?

-Departing – What do I do when my class has finished?
+Leaving, what do I do when my class has finished?

 At the end of your class please follow the exit signage and leave the centre as quickly as possible.

-Classrooms – What will have changed?
+Classrooms, what will have changed?

-To aid ventilation in classrooms and across the centre windows and doors will need to remain open, whilst still adhering to fire regulations.
+To aid ventilation in classrooms and across the centre, windows and doors will need to remain open, whilst still adhering to fire regulations.
 You may wish to wear additional layers to compensate for this.
 You may also find that the layout of classrooms has changed or that some items have been removed to create a bigger teaching space.

-Shared Equipment – What's happening about learning resources and specialist equipment?
+Shared equipment, what's happening about learning resources and specialist equipment?

-Face Coverings – Do I need to wear one and will staff be wearing one?
+Face Coverings, Do I need to wear one and will staff be wearing one?

-Lost Property – What if I forget something?
+Lost property, what if I forget something?